An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Results and Discussion

-In contrast, when transport is driven by an applied voltage, electrons acquire a net directional motion along the molecular helix.
-In this regime, the circulating charge density generates a magnetic field that can act on the same electronic states, enabling a coupling between orbital motion and spin.
+In contrast, when transport is driven by a substantial applied voltage, electrons acquire a net directional motion along the molecular helix: while there will be randomness, there is a marked preferential direction for the motion.
+In this regime, the system behaves analogously to a current along a coil, where the circulating charge density on a part of the coil generates a magnetic field that is felt on a different part of the coil.
+Thus, it can act on the same electronic states, enabling a coupling between orbital motion and spin.
 One possible way to model this effect would be to explicitly track the trajectory history of each electron and activate the spin-orbit coupling term only after a threshold number of consecutive hops in the same direction, mimicking the buildup of a persistent current.
-This approach is conceptually similar to the Hamiltonian proposed by Fransson, where spin-orbit coupling connects next-nearest-neighbor sites, while nearest-neighbor hopping remains spin independent.\cite{fransson2024current}
+This approach has been conceptuallized in the Hamiltonian proposed by Fransson, where spin-orbit coupling connects next-nearest-neighbor sites, while nearest-neighbor hopping remains spin independent.\cite{fransson2024current}

 However, explicitly storing and processing trajectory histories would significantly increase the computational complexity of the simulation.
 Instead, we adopt a more compact phenomenological approach that exploits a key property of the present model: the net electrical current generated by an applied voltage scales as a hyperbolic tangent function of the voltage.
-Since the magnetic field associated with the orbital motion is itself proportional to the current, we model the effective spin-orbit contribution to the magnetochiral energy term as being modulated by a $\tanh(V)$ dependence.
-This choice ensures that the eMChA contribution vanishes at zero voltage, grows linearly at small voltages where the current is proportional to the electric field, and saturates at large voltages when the current reaches its maximum value.
+Since the magnetic field associated with the orbital motion is itself proportional to the current, we model the effective spin-orbit contribution to the magnetochiral energy term as also being modulated by a $\tanh(V)$ dependence.
+This choice ensures that the eMChA contribution vanishes at zero voltage, grows linearly at small voltages where the current is proportional to the electric field, and saturates at large enough voltages, when the current reaches its maximum value.